+1666 K Street, N.W.
+Washington, DC 20006 Telephone: (202) 207-9100 Facsimile: (202) 862-8430

+www.pcaobus.org

+BRIEFING PAPER

-BOARD FUNDING: PROPOSED ACCOUNTING SUPPORT FEE
+BOARD FUNDING: ACCOUNTING SUPPORT FEE

-MARCH 13, 2003 PUBLIC MEETING OF THE BOARD
+April 16, 2003 PUBLIC MEETING OF THE BOARD

-At its public meeting on March 13, 2003, the Public Company Accounting Oversight Board (the "Board") will consider whether to propose, and seek comment on, rules relating to public company funding of the Board's operations.
+At its public meeting on April 16, 2003, the Public Company Accounting Oversight Board (the "Board") will consider whether to adopt, and submit for the approval of the Securities and Exchange Commission (the "Commission"), final rules relating to public company funding of the Board's operations.
 Section 109 of the Sarbanes-Oxley Act of 2002 (the "Act") provides that funds to cover the Board's annual budget (less registration and annual fees paid by public accounting firms) are to be collected from public companies (i.e., "issuers", as defined in the Act), including both U.S. companies and foreign private issuers, and investment companies.
 The amount due from such companies is referred to in the Act as the Board's "accounting support fee."
-Under the proposed rules, the portion of the accounting support fee allocated to, and payable by, the publicly-traded companies with market capitalizations of greater than \$25 million and registered investment companies with net asset values of greater than \$250 million would be determined by a formula based on market capitalization.
+Under the proposed rules, the portion of the accounting support fee allocated to, and payable by, the public companies with market capitalizations of greater than \$25 million and registered investment companies with net asset values of greater than \$250 million would be determined by a formula based on market capitalization.
 Investment companies, however, would be treated as a separate class and assessed at a lower rate.
 All other issuers, including those that are not required to file audited financial statements with the Securities and Exchange Commission ("Commission"), would not be assessed a fee.

 The funding system consists of five rules (PCAOB Rules 7100 through 7104), plus definitions.
 Appended to this paper is a list of the titles of these rules.
 An overview of the operation of the proposed funding system appears below.